S-YOU/dpdk/README.md

 4. dpdkNimExamples - Example Nim versions of the DPDK helloworld and rxtx_callbacks examples.
 Please look here to see how to call the Nim DPDK API.

+5. dpdkExamplesMod - Modified versions of the original DPDK C examples.
+This currently has the C rxtx_callbacks example modified to time the average packet latencies.

+6. extraCHdrs4Nim - These are extra headers that were made to include the structs that are declared in the DPDK C files that were referenced by the DPDK header files.
+These are referenced by the files in `dpdkNimInc` using Nim pragmas.

+7. logs - Currently has logs comparing the average packet latencies between the DPDK C and Nim versions of rxtx_callbacks.

 ## Getting started

 ### Prepare Your Development Environment